Pranshulx26/SQL_PROJECTS/README.md

 We'll be working with data provided by the United States Social Security Administration, which lists first names along with the number and sex of babies they were given to in each year.
 The dataset spans 101 years, from 1920 through 2020.
 We've limited the dataset to first names given to over 5,000 American babies in a given year for processing speed.

 ### Project Structure
-- `notebook.ipynb`: Jupyter notebook containing the analysis.
+- `analysis_classic_american_names.ipynb`: Jupyter notebook containing the analysis.
 - `datasets/`: Folder containing datasets used in the analysis.
 - `images/`: Folder containing images used in the README.